feathersui/feathersui-openfl/README.md

 # Feathers UI for OpenFL and Haxe

 [Feathers UI](https://feathersui.com/openfl/) is an open source, cross-platform library of user interface components for creative projects.
-It is especially well-suited for games, interactive visualizations, and other rich, multimedia experiences.
+It is especially well-suited for games, interactive data visualizations, and other rich, multimedia experiences.
 With Feathers UI, you can create apps for a wide range of devices and platforms, including phones, tablets, desktop computers, game consoles, and web browsers.

 ## Kickstarter